 CSF is a national organization with a network of partner programs, each providing scholarships that empower parents to choose schools they otherwise could not afford.
 Since its inception in 1998, CSF has awarded more than $741 million in scholarships to the families of 166,000 low-income children.

-CSF looks forward to working with families using Education Tax Credit scholarships, the schools they attend, and businesses contributing to scholarships for many years to come.
+CSF looks forward to working with families using Education Tax Credit scholarships, the schools they attend, and individuals and businesses contributing to scholarships for many years to come.